The Data Analyst Roadmap for Freshers: Your 6-Month Guide

 • Data cleaning functions, including TRIM and conditional IF statements

-• Summarising raw data into actionable insights
+• Summarizing raw data into actionable insights

-Start with Excel.
-Yeah, I know it sounds basic.
-But Excel is still the workhorse tool in most businesses, and mastering it teaches you how to think about data structure.
-Don’t skip the unglamorous stuff—data in the real world is never clean.
 Your first milestone: Take a genuinely messy dataset (find one that makes you go “ugh, this is a disaster”), clean it completely, then use Pivot Tables to extract three meaningful insights.
 Create a one-page summary that someone’s boss could read in 90 seconds.
-Action step: Download a messy public dataset from Kaggle or data.gov.
-Spend a weekend cleaning it until it’s spotless, then build your summary report.

 Phase 2: Learn the Language of Data (Weeks 4-7)